danReynolds/EARTH121/lessons/IgneousRock.md

 ## Porphyritic Texture

-Magma containing large crystals that erupts at the surface has a polyphyritic texture.
+Magma containing large crystals that erupts at the surface has a porphyritic texture.
 The large crystals in the rock are referred to as **phenocrysts** and the matrix of its smaller crystals are called **ground mass**.

 ## Glassy Texture